IF YOU WANT A QUICK 101 GUIDE TO PRODUCING AWESOME CONTENT YOU’VE COME TO THE RIGHT PLACE – this is the livnews media kit!

 - Get a light for your phone like this, this or this.
 If you have something like the Beastgrip, the light can connect to it.
 Or you can get a light that clips directly onto the phone.

 - Check out tripods for your camera or phone.
 You may want a selfie stick or a tripod with a smartphone connector.
 Or you can get a combo tripod and selfie stick.
 Get a basic tripod if using actual cameras.
 Here’s a tripod that works well with the Beastrip.
+Here’s another that works well as an overhead tripod with a light.
 A small, portable tripod is also good for travel.
-And here’s another type of mount to make some tripods mobile-friendly.
+And here’s a type of mount to make some tripods mobile-friendly.
 Don’t forget a car mount too for driving shots.

 more

 - Don’t forget to pack your chargers for all your gear too!
 There are high-speed chargers you can look into if you think you’ll need those.
-Rechargeable batteries are great too.
+Rechargeable batteries are also great.

 - Look into a Bluetooth remote shutter so you can take photos or videos without having to even touch your phone.